 21. Review the fixed guideway and high intensity busway segments form.
-Discuss the agency revenue service start date for any segments added in the 2021 report year with the persons reporting NTD data.
+Discuss the Agency Revenue Service Start Date for any segments added in the 2022 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each fixed guideway and high intensity busway segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the original date of revenue service if the transit agency is not the original operator.
-If a segment was added for the 2021 report year, the agency revenue service date must occur within the transit agency's 2021 fiscal year.
+If a segment was added for the 2022 report year, the Agency Revenue Service Date must occur within the transit agency's 2022 fiscal year.
 Segments are grouped by like characteristics.
 Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the seven-year age requirement for fixed guideway and high intensity busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
-Even if a transit agency can document an agency revenue service start date prior to the current NTD report year, the FTA will only consider segments continuously reported to the NTD.
+Even if a transit agency can document an Agency Revenue Service Start Date prior to the current NTD report year, the FTA will only consider segments continuously reported to the NTD.

-We discussed with the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data the information reported on the Fixed Guideway/High Intensity Busway Segments form.
-No new segments were added in the 2021 report year; however, two segments previously claimed by Metro Transit are now being claimed by the Metropolitan Council for 2021.
-The Metropolitan Council reported fixed guideway and high intensity busway segments summarized by like characteristics (Policy Manual, Federal Funding Allocation Test t).
+We discussed with the personnel responsible for reporting the Metropolitan Council's NTD data the information reported on the Fixed Guideway/High Intensity Busway Segments form.
+We were informed that the commencement date is the date when revenue service began.
+We determined that the Metropolitan Council correctly entered the required data on the Fixed Guideway/High Intensity Busway Segments form and that reported fixed guideway and high intensity busway segments are grouped by like characteristics (Policy Manual, Federal Funding Allocation Test t).

-22. Compare operating expenses with audited financial data after reconciling items are removed.
+22. Compare Operating Expenses with audited financial data after reconciling items are removed.

-We reconciled operating expenses as reported on the Federal Funding Allocation Statistics forms of the NTD report to operating expenses on the Metropolitan Council's audited financial statements after taking into account adjusting items in accordance with the procedures discussed in the 2021 NTD Policy Manual (Policy Manual, Federal Funding Allocation Test u).
+While the Metropolitan Council was not able to submit the Federal Funding Allocation Statistics forms, source documents were used to prepare the other NTD forms that create the Federal Funding Allocation Statistics forms.
+We reconciled operating expenses that will be reported on the Federal Funding Allocation Statistics forms of the NTD report to operating expense information in the Metropolitan Council's audited financial statements after taking into account adjusting items in accordance with the procedures discussed in the 2022 NTD Policy Manual (Policy Manual, Federal Funding Allocation Test u).